MicrosoftDocs/azure-dev-docs/java/jdk/reasons-to-move-to-java-11.md

 backports to Java 11.
 The Concurrent Mark and Sweep collector (CMS) is available but has been deprecated since Java 9.

-Note that the JVM sets GC defaults for the average use-case.
+The JVM sets GC defaults for the average use-case.
 Often, these defaults, and other GC settings, need to be tuned for optimum throughput or latency, according to the application's requirements.
 Properly tuning the GC requires deep knowledge of the GC, expertise